 Innovative biopharmaceutical companies are working with stakeholders across the clinical trial ecosystem to increase awareness and encourage greater participation and appropriate representativeness in clinical trials.
 Inclusion of individuals of varied races, ethnicities, ages and sex in clinical trials can help to improve the completeness and quality of demographic subgroup data reporting and analysis, and make such data more available, meaningful and transparent for health care providers and patients.
 This is vital, given that certain demographic subgroups of patient populations can respond differently to therapies.

 An incredible amount of planning goes into the design and conduct of each clinical trial.
 However, successful implementation and completion of clinical trials would be impossible without the help of the volunteers who participate in this effort.
-During Clinical Trials Awareness Week, we recognize patients as our partners in the bold fight to discover new medicines and say thank you.
+That's why we recognize patients as our partners in the bold fight to discover new medicines and say thank you.
 As more 21st century science is incorporated into studies and we hear from patients directly science and, ultimately, patients benefit for the better.